PencilCode/reference/documents/turtle/animation.html.md

 ### Example 4: Syncing with `sync()`

-The `sync()` command will allow us to hold movement of `bob` until the turtle has the same amount of work left in its queue.
+The `sync()` command will allow us to hold movement of `bob` so that it and the turtle can finish together.

 <pre class="examp">
 pen red